-British Columbia sees it’s fair share of the wet weather.
-As we head back into Fall it’s time to unpack our raincoats.
+British Columbia sees it’s a fair share of the wet weather especially on the North Shore where we are home to a beautiful coastal rainforest.
 Our outdoor activities are open whatever the weather for those adventurers who don’t mind getting wet.
 However, there are plenty of fun rainy day activities available on Vancouver’s North Shore for those of you who want to stay dry.

 Want to keep active out of the rain?
 You’re in luck!
 Vancouver’s North Shore has a number of unique exercise classes to keep your indoor workout fun!
-Try Distrikt Movement for their “Ugly Sweaters” and “Triple Sweat” classes, Moksha Yoga for meditation and yoga classes (check out their Live Music Yoga to experience some local musicians while you downward dog), or the high energy Barre Fitness that combines strength training with postures from ballet.
+Try Method Indoor Cycling for an intense hour ride to keep you on your toes, Modo Yoga for meditation and yoga classes (check out their Live Music Yoga to experience some local musicians while you downward dog), or the high energy Barre Fitness that combines strength training with postures from ballet.

 Duck out of the rain and into the Lonsdale Quay Market for a taste of 80 fresh food vendors, independent boutiques, artisans, and restaurants.
 The market is covered giving you the chance to dry off and fuel up.

 Head above the clouds by checking out the mountaintop activities on one of Vancouver’s North Shore Mountains: Cypress Mountain, Mount Seymour, and Grouse Mountain.
 Check their websites to see what the weather is like at the top before starting your journey.